mp268501/mp268501.github.io/_posts/2025-08-05-duolingo-ai-earnings.markdown

 Generative AI is booming putting an otherwise stagnant economy on its back.
 Yet the rhetoric from the people heading the labs who are making the AI, is to expect a white collar bloodbath.
 Not exactly inspiring for anyone outside of the capital class.

-So if you’re a consumer, maybe you’ve been laid off recently and your favorite language learning app says it’s going to be “AI-first.”
-You are hearing that the white collar bloodbath is hear and you, as a Duolingo user, are supporting it.
+So if you’re a consumer, maybe you’ve been laid off recently and your favorite language learning app says it’s going to be "AI-first."
+You are hearing that the white collar bloodbath has arrived and you, as a Duolingo user, are supporting it.

 There’s even an entire language evolving around slurs for AI, robots, and people who outsource their thinking to AI.